tinavanschelt/tinavanschelt/content/posts/limerick.md

 "How was the craic?"
 In Ireland "the craic" is used for an array of things, news, gossip, a night out.
 Everything is the craic and there are different [kinds of craic](https://www.irishcentral.com/culture/craic/irish-craic-explained-the-top-six-levels-of-craic-you-can-reach) too.

 The list goes on "Fair play to you", "Grand", "Eejit".
-"See ya later" could be this afternoon, tomorrow or next week and whenever an Irish person hangs up the phone they do so going "bye-bye-bye-bye-bye".
+"See ye later" could be this afternoon, tomorrow or next week and whenever an Irish person hangs up the phone they do so going "bye-bye-bye-bye-bye".

 My personal favourite is "Yer man" - yer man could be anybody. _Yer man over there was like that's grand!_